STM32 #8: Binary, Bitwise Operators, Flags, and Register Control in Embedded C

 How might it be useful for embedded… flags

-Lets setup a basic C program to implement this, we will include the printBinary function we developed earlier for help visualising the binary, set a flags register to the decimal value 54, then check the first two lest significant bits as the first and second flag let print if they are enabled or not:
+Lets setup a basic C program to implement this, we will include the printBinary function we developed earlier for help visualising the binary, set a flags register to the decimal value 54, then check the first two least significant bits as the first and second flag and print if they are enabled or not:

 #include <stdio.h>